VRCDN/.github/profile/README.md

 ### Our aims and goals
 - A mesh of servers in key regions
-- Achieve livestreams with latencies between 0.5 seconds and 3 seconds within VR platforms
+- Achieve livestreams with latencies as low as 200 miliseconds within VR platforms
 - Be fully funded by the community to help keep costs to you as low as possible
 - Research and develop further tools to help create manage streams and events within VR platforms.
 - Relaying streams to external platforms such as Twitch, YouTube, etc.
 - Allow one account to be used by multiple people (a group throwing a party and using one account to host all of their DJs for example)

 ### Commercial Events